We value life-flourishing education

 In 2025, Face2Face is likely to take place in two locations, exploring different missional themes.

-One will explore Life flourishing Interfaith Dialogue ad Action in the South Asia region.
+One will explore Life flourishing Interfaith Dialogue and Action in the South Asia region.

 One will explore issues related to Ecology-Economy and the impacts of mining land and sea.